 Can I be totally honest?
-I learned to make the most perfect hummus in culinary school and then somehow I got really lazy and just started buying it from Trader Joe’s.
+I learned to make the most perfect hummus in culinary school and life was good.
+Then somewhere down the road I got really lazy and just started buying it from TJ's.
 Who am I?
-Recently I’ve been inspired to make it again (on a weekly basis) and I can’t be stopped!!
+Recently I've been inspired to make it again (on a weekly basis) and I can't be stopped!!

 Hummus is one of those things that I currently ALWAYS have on hand.
 It's the best snack with homemade pita chips or any assortment of raw veggies.
 It's the perfect spread for a sandwich and it makes for an excellent dinner when you're flying solo!

-There’s always been a debate on how to make the best hummus and in my opinion it centers around this question: do you have to peel the garbanzo beans or not?
-While I often like to take the easy way, in this case, it’s all about peeling them.
+There's always been a debate on how to make the best hummus and in my opinion it centers around this question: do you have to peel the garbanzo beans or not?
+While I'm rarely opposed to a short cut, in this case, it's all about peeling them.
 It takes a minute, but almost no effort and the result is the most perfectly creamy smooth hummus on the planet.
-Next time you make it at home, take a few extra minutes to pop the skins off the garbanzo beans, trust me, you’ll thank me later!
-If you’re using canned garbanzo beans (I do!) just put the bean between your pointer finger and your thumbs and give it a little massage until the peel just pops off, then discard it and carry on with the remaining beans until you’re ready to throw it all into a food processor!
+Next time you make it at home, take a few extra minutes to pop the skins off the garbanzo beans, trust me, you'll thank me later!
+If you're using canned garbanzo beans (I do!) just put the bean between your pointer finger and your thumbs and give it a little massage until the peel just pops off, then discard it and carry on with the remaining beans until you're ready to throw it all into a food processor!

 - Water as needed

 - 3 5-inch pitas, sliced into 8 wedges each